slinderman/stats320/index.md

 ## Final project

-- You will work on the final project in teams of 2-3 people.
+- You will work on the final project in teams of 2-3 people (you choose your team!)
 - You must use real neural or behavioral data.
 We will provide links to suggested datasets, or if you are an experimentalist, you can use your own!
+- A project proposal will be due **Monday, Feb 27 at 11:30am.**
 - The final report will be due **Friday, Mar 24 at 11:30am.**

 ## Grading